Trump says Russia helping North Korea skirt sanctions, Pyongyang getting close on missile

-WASHINGTON — President Donald Trump said Wednesday that Russia is helping North Korea get supplies in violation of international sanctions and that Pyongyang is getting "closer every day" to developing a long-range missile that could hit the United States.
+President Donald Trump said on Wednesday Russia is helping North Korea evade international sanctions and that Pyongyang is getting "closer every day" to being able to deliver a long-range missile to the United States.

 "Russia is not helping us at all with North Korea," Trump said during an Oval Office interview with Reuters.
 "What China is helping us with, Russia is denting.
 In other words, Russia is making up for some of what China is doing."

+China and Russia both signed onto the latest rounds of United Nations Security Council sanctions against North Korea imposed last year.
+There was no immediate comment from the Russian embassy in Washington on Trump's remarks.

+During a 53-minute interview with a fresh Diet Coke near at hand on his desk, Trump also said he was considering a big "fine" as part of an investigation into China's alleged theft of intellectual property; that he has lost all trust in the chief Democratic Party negotiator on immigration in the Senate; and declined to clear up conflicting reports about his use of the phrase "shithole countries" in a White House meeting, which caused an international outcry.

-With North Korea persisting as the major global challenge facing Trump this year, the president cast doubt during the 53-minute interview on whether talks with North Korean leader Kim Jong Un would be useful.
+With North Korea persisting as the major global challenge facing Trump this year, the president cast doubt on whether talks with North Korean leader Kim Jong Un would be useful.
 In the past he has not ruled out direct talks with Kim.

-Trump declined to comment when asked whether he had engaged in any communication at all with Kim, with whom he has exchanged insults and threats, heightening tensions in the region.

 "I'd sit down, but I'm not sure that sitting down will solve the problem," he said, noting that past negotiations with the North Koreans by his predecessors had failed to rein in North Korea's nuclear and missile programs.